-15. This case is in its early stages, and the complaint will be dismissed with leave to amend.
-At present, there are no viable defendants.
-In addition, plaintiff's filings indicate that he possesses the ability to adequately pursue his claims.
-Upon consideration of the record, the court is not persuaded that appointment of counsel is warranted at this time.
+- 15. This case is in its early stages, and the complaint will be dismissed with leave to amend.
+At present, plaintiff's filings indicate that he possesses the ability to adequately pursue his claims.
+Upon consideration of the record, the court is not persuaded that appointment of counsel is warranted at this time. - 16.
+Conclusion.

-16. Conclusion.
 For the above reasons: (1) plaintiff's motions for issuance of subpoena (D.I.
-8, 15) are denied without prejudice; (2) plaintiff's amended motion for leave to proceed in forma pauperis (D.I.
-11) is granted; (3) plaintiff's motion for injunctive relief (D.I.
-12) is denied; (4) plaintiff's request for counsel (D.I.
-13) is denied without prejudice to renew; and (5) the complaint is dismissed as frivolous and for failure to state a claim upon which relief may be grant pursuant to 28 U.S.C. § 1915(e)(2)(B) and § 1915A(b).
+8, 14) are denied without prejudice; (2) plaintiff's amended motion for leave to proceed in forma pauperis (D.I.
+11) is granted; (3) plaintiff's request for counsel (D.I.
+12) is denied without prejudice to renew; and (4) the complaint is dismissed as frivolous and for failure to state a claim upon which relief may be grant pursuant to 28 U.S.C. § 1915(e)(2)(B) and § 1915A(b).
 Plaintiff is given leave to file an amended complaint within twenty-one (21) days from the date of this order.
 If an amended complaint is not timely filed, the court will direct the Clerk of Court to close the case.